The Art of Herb Storage: Keeping Your Cannabis Fresh

 Label your containers with strain names, dates, and any other relevant information.

-Allow the frozen cannabis to come to room temperature before opening the container to minimize condensation.
+Allow the frozen herbs to come to room temperature before opening the container to minimize condensation.

 Using Boveda Packs